-Location: Somerset Hall Room S-147 Phone: 908-526-1200 ext.
-8284
+Location: Somerset Hall Room S-147

-Service Learning enables you to use community service as part of your academic studies and to receive credit for the experience.
+Enables you to use community service as part of your academic studies and to receive credit for the experience.
 You will serve at various non-profit organizations, government agencies and public schools doing an activity that relates to the course content.
 Upon successful completion of the service learning activity, you can receive a Student Engagement Transcript documenting your participation in the program, which is used to enhance your resume and transfer applications.
 Service Learning offers many advantages to students.
-Among the top reasons why you should participate are the opportunities to: explore a career or academic major, develop job contacts and occupational skills for future employment, apply academic knowledge in a practical way, form realistic ideas about the world of work, improve communication skills, time management and self-motivation, gain satisfaction from helping others, build good leadership skills and meet people of different ages and diverse backgrounds.
+Among the top reasons why you should participate are the opportunities to: explore a career or academic major, develop job contacts and occupational skills for future employment, apply academic knowledge in a practical way, form realistic ideas about the world of work, improve communication skills, time management and self-motivation, gain satisfaction from helping others, build good leadership skills and meet people of different ages and diverse backgrounds